iotaledger/bee-rfcs/text/0030-protocol-messages.md

     /// Returns the size range of the message as it can be compressed. fn size_range() -> Range<usize>;

-    /// Deserializes a bytes buffer into a message.
+    /// Deserializes a byte buffer into a message.
     /// Panics if the provided buffer has an invalid size.
     /// The size of the buffer should be within the range returned by the `size_range` method. fn from_bytes(bytes: &[u8]) -> Self;